 10 of 10

 When considering which breed is right for you, it's important to remember mixed-breed dogs.
 These one-of-a-kind dogs can make wonderful companions.
-By adopting a mixed-breed dog, you are also helping reduce pet overpopulation in shelters.
+By adopting a mixed-breed dog, you are also helping to reduce pet overpopulation in shelters.

 If you are not sure which breed is right for you or you want a combination of breeds, visit your local shelter or rescue group and meet some adorable mutts.
 Workers can help you find a dog with the traits you desire.
-Training, exercise and grooming are necessary for all dogs, but the needs of a mixed-breed dog will vary based on its unique makeup.
+Training, exercise, and grooming are necessary for all dogs, but the needs of a mixed-breed dog will vary based on its unique makeup.